MarcoConsiglio/goniometry/README.md

 ## Comparison
 You can compare an angle with a numeric value, numeric string or another `Angle` object.
+Comparisons are performed with absolute values (congruent comparison), meaning that -90° is equal to +90°.
+If you need a relative comparison, you should perform arithmetics.

 ### $\alpha > \beta$ (greater than)
 ```php
 $alfa = Angle::createFromDecimal(180);